 In periods of economic recession and acute social problems, libraries are called upon to play a decisive role in life-long learning, disseminating the use of new technologies and the socialization of young people.

-Today, almost all libraries in Greece face serious problems with regard to updating and renewing their holdings, due to the drastic cuts in public and private funding over the last three years
+Today, almost all libraries in Greece face serious problems with regard to updating and renewing their holdings, due to the drastic cuts in public and private funding over the last six years.

 It is KIKPΕ's fundamental conviction that the printed book will never become redundant, since it meets practical and emotional needs which electronic publications cannot cover.
 For this reason, the Foundation plays its part in alleviating the problems faced by libraries by enriching them with publications selected both for their content and their aesthetic merit.